EMA Appreciation Week

 - Get prepared for a disaster now!
 Your EMA especially will love it if you have your disaster kit ready to go.

 EMA staff members work daily to plan, train and practice responding to emergency situations.
 They also assist other first responders to prepare and respond to emergencies regularly.
-Read below for just a few examples from the past year.
+Listen to a podcast interview with Delaware County EMA staff, and watch the interviews below to meet some EMA directors from around the state.